Meet Julie Anderson

-Dominique Del Chiaro, is the Senior Manager for BeWell’s Healthy Living program.
-Dominique is devoted to offering quality health education classes based in current research that address the needs of the community.
-Her vision is to create a culture of wellness where people feel empowered, supported and inspired to thrive.
-She is a seasoned instructor and trainer and has facilitated wellness courses for more than 25 years.
-In addition to managing the health education programs, Dominique teaches meditation and contemplative classes and is a dance, yoga, and fitness instructor.
+Dominique Del Chiaro is the senior manager for Stanford Healthy Living.
+Dominique oversees the ongoing operations of the wellness curriculum, and she is devoted to offering quality health education classes grounded in current research.
+Her vision is to create a culture of well-being at Stanford where participants feel empowered, supported and inspired to thrive.
+Dominique is a seasoned instructor and trainer and has facilitated wellness courses for more than 25 years.
+In addition to managing the health education programs for Healthy Living, Dominique teaches health enrichment, contemplative, stress and resiliency classes throughout the Stanford enterprise.

 Meet Charelle Fernandez

-Charelle joined the Stanford in 2016 as the director of HealthySteps, the hospital employee wellness program for Stanford Health Care and Stanford Children’s Health (Lucile Packard Children’s Hospital Stanford).
-She has over 25 years of experience in the health, fitness and wellness industry and a passion for enhancing the lives of others through creating an environment of health, wellness and happiness.
+Charelle joined Stanford in 2016 as the director of HealthySteps to Wellness, the hospital employee wellness program for Stanford Health Care and Stanford Children’s Health.
+In 2021, Charelle became the senior director of wellness across Stanford’s enterprise for the university, hospitals and clinics employee wellness programs.
+She has over 25 years of experience in the health, fitness and wellness industry and a passion for enhancing the lives of others through creating an environment of health, wellness and care.
 Before joining the wellness team, Charelle was a district manager for Optum / Plus One.
-She provided executive oversight of wellness centers focusing on employee engagement, operational excellence, quality service, and integrated wellness programs for several Fortune 500 companies in the Bay Area.
+She provided executive oversight of wellness centers focusing on employee engagement, operational excellence, quality service and integrated wellness programs for several Fortune 500 companies in the Bay Area.

-For 15 years, Charelle served as Cisco’s wellness center manager showcasing cutting-edge facility design, technology solutions and the latest trends in programming.
+Charelle served as Cisco’s wellness center manager showcasing cutting-edge facility design, technology solutions and the latest trends in programming.
 Before relocating to California, Charelle worked for the private club leader, ClubCorp in New Orleans, LA.
-Charelle received a MS and a BS degree in Health and Human Sciences, both from the University of Southern Mississippi.
+Charelle received a master’s and a bachelor’s degree in health and human sciences from the University of Southern Mississippi.

 Meet Mia Primeau